 Bernard Tetlow QC

-Bernard has recently appeared in several notable murder cases.
-He has an enviable track record in all types of murder but is particularly experienced in complex multi-defendant cases involving issues such as cell site analysis, telephone attribution, call data, CCTV analysis, cut-throat defences, bad character, hearsay, ID, joint enterprise, pathology and blood staining.
+He is particularly experienced in complex multi-defendant cases involving issues such as cell site analysis, telephone attribution, call data, CCTV analysis, cut-throat defences, bad character, hearsay, ID, joint enterprise, pathology and DNA

 Christopher Jeffrey-Shaw was cleared of murdering student Janet Muller and was found guilty of manslaughter.
 Ms Muller died after Christopher set fire to his car whilst she was trapped in the boot.
 The case was reported in the Independent, Metro and the Evening Standard.

 R v Campbell and 3 others (Central Criminal Court) 2015